Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Model validation

 \section{Model validation}

-The validation of the PMoE framework focuses on three critical performance metrics: the interpretability of the unsupervised routing, the prevention of catastrophic forgetting on previously learned regimes, and the generalization capability to unseen cases.
+The validation of the PMoE framework focuses on three critical performance metrics: the interpretability of the unsupervised routing, the prevention of catastrophic forgetting on previously learned regimes, and the generalization capability to cases with different operating conditions or configurations.
 All results presented herein utilize the final PMoE-S3 model to demonstrate its cumulative capabilities.